 Very convenient (if you really plan to use the chronograph,) the complication allows you to start, reset and restart the chronograph with a single push of a button.

-Quite predictably, the mechanism features a very rudimentary, yet classy finish to its greyish oscillating weight (it is treated with the usual Geneva stripes) and the bridges that are decorated with perlage: a pattern that you will often see on hand-built British cars like those manufactured by Morgan.
+Quite predictably, the mechanism features a somewhat rudimentary, yet classy finish to its greyish oscillating weight (it is treated with the usual Geneva stripes) and the bridges that are decorated with perlage: a pattern that you will often see on instrument panels of hand-built British cars like those manufactured by Morgan.
 Although in most cases the decoration technique is usually frowned upon and even considered cheap, in this particular instance it indeed looks great.